cbettinger/microsat/README.md

 ### Check satisfiability of a DIMACS encoded SAT problem
 	microsat DIMACS_FILE

-### Check buildability of a partial assignment
+### Propagate an assignment
-	microsat --check DIMACS_FILE
+	microsat --propagate DIMACS_FILE

-### Generate a configuration and check buildability of a partial assignment
+### Check status of an assignment
-	microsat --config DIMACS_FILE
+	microsat --status DIMACS_FILE

 ### DIMACS file
-The partial assignment of variables is denoted as DIMACS comment lines which have to be added before the problem line:
+The partial assignment is denoted as a DIMACS comment line which has to be added somewhere before the problem line:

+	c v<NUMBER_OF_ASSIGNED_VARIABLES> <ASSIGNED_VARIABLES>

+In order to work the solver needs to know the "dead" variables, i.e. variables that are always *false*.
+This could be determined internally but would increase runtime radically (especially if executed multiple times with the same SAT problem).
+Therefore they are presumed:

 	c d<NUMBER_OF_DEAD_VARIABLES> <DEAD_VARIABLES>
-	c v<NUMBER_OF_ASSIGNED_VARIABLES> <ASSIGNED_VARIABLES>

 For example:

+	c v4 5 -7 18 -20
 	c d1 26
-	c v4 5 -7 18 -20
 	p cnf ...